 College is EXPENSIVE!
-So where can you get supplies like discount textbooks at a great price?
+So where can you get supplies like cheap textbooks at a great price?

 The most expensive thing after tuition and room & board and tech essentials for college is the slew of overpriced textbooks.